Study progress in higher education | Our Services | KelaSkip to content

 Example of financial aid for a specified period of time

-Juho did not earn enough credits in the academic year 2024–2025.
-Because of this, he receives a letter in October 2025 requesting information on his study progress.
-Juho responds to the request for information, but Kela changes his financial aid to be paid out for a specified period of time, because Kela considers that the study progress should be monitored more closely.
-This means that Juho must earn at least 20 credits in total and at least 5 credits on average for each month of financial aid in the academic year 2025–2026 in order to be granted financial aid after the end of the specified period of time.
+Juho did not complete enough credits in the academic year 2025–2026.
+Because of this, he receives a letter in October 2026 requesting information on his study progress.
+Juho responds to the request for further information.
+However, Kela changes his financial aid to be paid out for a specified period of time, because Kela considers that the study progress should be monitored more closely.
+This means that Juho must complete at least 20 credits in total and at least 5 credits on average for each month of financial aid in the academic year 2026–2027 in order to be granted financial aid after the end of the specified period of time, i.e. after 31 May 2027.

-1. He can pay back two months of financial aid for the spring term 2026.
-This would reduce the credit requirement to 35 credits and he can apply for financial aid again.
+• He can pay back two months of financial aid for the spring term 2027.
+He only needs 35 credits for 7 months and, having earned 37 credits, he can apply for financial aid again.

-2. After the specified period of time is over (31 May 2026), he can earn at least 8 credits without the benefit of financial aid.
-This means that he will have earned the 45 credits required as of the beginning of the academic year 2025–2026, and he may apply for financial aid again.
+• After the specified period of time is over, he can complete at least 8 credits without the benefit of financial aid.
+This means that he will have completed the 45 credits required, and he may apply for financial aid again.

 Discontinuation of financial aid